 While succulents are native to arid regions and generally thrive in poor soils, this does not mean one should not water them or provide nutrients.

 Too much fertiliser can be worse than none at all.
-Use a low nitrogen fertilizer at about ½ to ¼ the recommended rate.
+Use a low nitrogen fertiliser at about a half to a quarter of the recommended rate.

-Succulent plants need light, but they grow better if they don’t cook in the midday sun.
+Direct sun and light are not the same!
+Succulent plants need light, but they grow better if they don’t bake in the midday sun.
 In the wild you will find young plants tucked under a bush, tree or something else that provides filtered light.
 If new growth on your plant is pale green and elongated, it needs more light.
 If the side of your plant facing the light source is yellow, tan, red or indented, it is getting too much light.

 Succulents do not like stagnant air.
 Provide good air circulation for your plants.